schmons/perturbench/README.md

 ```

 The configuration options are controlled by the default `src/perturbench/configs/predict.yaml` config file, and further discussed in the Configuration System section.

-### Standalone evaluation using the Evaluator class
-In addition to the automated evaluation code, we offer an `Evaluator` class that enables users to run our benchmarking suite using already generated model predictions.
-An example of how to use the `Evaluator` class is in `notebooks/demos/evaluator_demo.ipynb`.

 ### Configuration System